-Question: How will the Academy select students for Fall 2018 entering 9th grade?
+Question: How will the Academy select students for the Fall, 2019 entering 9th grade?

 A) The screened Intensive Academic Humanities program (#Q71B): The selection criteria includes Math & Science scores of 85+, English & Social Studies scores of 85+, Math Test Level 3 & 4, Reading Test Level 3 & 4.
 Additionally, a student should have fewer than 8 absences and shown interest to the school through open houses, tours and high school fairs.